LGBTQIA & Z the Bug for Transgender Awareness Week

 I think listening and paying attention is the most important thing.
 If you notice something that's beautiful or realize it’s somebody’s little thing, somebody’s Rosebud, or whatever it happens to be, I would say let them [choose to] bring it to light or not.
 If you think it should be shared, check with them first and [ask if] they want to share it and be part of how they present to the world, or is this more of a behind-the-scenes thing that they just do for themselves that you get to see but nobody else does.

 Just listening to the person about what they think and how they feel is so important.
-Validation is so important, and finding ways to affirm your partners is what you should focus on.
+Validation is so important, and finding ways to affirm your friends and partners is what you should focus on.

 Can you speak to the sexual care space and what it means to be a trans man?
 What can a company like Momotaro Apotheca do when looking to the future of sexual care and having inclusive conversations whether it's about toys, sexual care products, etcetera?